What It Means When A Guy Calls You "Sexy," According To 6 Men, Because It's Not Exactly What You Think

 — Vee*, 29

-Maybe they're just simple words that convey simple emotions.
-This guy doesn't read too much into it.
+They could just be simple words that convey simple emotions.

 When guys say that, they probably don't mean anything particularly interesting.
 More than likely it's just the simplest way of conveying physical attraction.